 Select Publish to make the latest bot content available to your customers.

 The publishing process will check for errors in the latest bot content.

-Publication should take less than a few minutes and, when successful, you can view the bot in action in Microsoft Teams by selecting Open the bot.
+You can also install the bot for your own use in Microsoft Teams by selecting Open the bot.